-This Blood Orange Pound Cake has a moist and tender crumb and a gorgeous pink glaze thanks to some fresh squeezed blood orange juice!
+This Blood Orange Pound Cake is a moist, tender orange loaf cake with a gorgeous pink glaze, all thanks to fresh-squeezed blood orange juice.

 What are blood oranges?